RipMeApp/ripme/README.md

 # Running Tests

 Tests can be marked as beeing slow, or flaky.
 Default is to run all but the flaky tests.
-Slow tests can be excluded to run. slow and flaky tests can be run on its own.
+Slow tests can be excluded to run. slow and flaky tests can be run on their own.
 After building you can run tests, quoting might be necessary depending on your shell:

 ```bash